 Fully-featured Code Blocks#

-Supported by astro-expressive-code with @expressive-code/plugin-collapsible-sections and @expressive-code/plugin-line-numbers plugins to add styling and extra functionality for code blocks.
+Supported by with astro-expressive-code@expressive-code/plugin-collapsible-sections and @expressive-code/plugin-line-numbers plugins to add styling and extra functionality for code blocks.

 To customize code block themes or functionality, modify the ec.config.mjs